colonelpanic8/okcupyd/docs/getting_started.rst

 Fetchable
 ~~~~~~~~~

-Most of the collection objects that are returned from functions that
+Most of the collection objects that are returned from function
-make http requests to okcupid.com library are instances of
+invocations in the okcupyd library are instances of
 :class:`~okcupyd.util.fetchable.Fetchable`.
 In most cases, it is fine
-to treat these objects as though they are lists.
-It is possible to
+to treat these objects as though they are lists because they can be iterated
-iterate over them, slice them and access them by index:
+over, sliced and accessed by index, just like lists:

 .. code:: python